zakuArbor/proxyAuth/doc/week05/week_5.md

    * Tested modularize PAM

 * Anurag Bist
+  * Worked on troubleshooting of continuous communication between server and android app

 * Sean Coutinho
   * Created test environment capable of running both the android and server code at the same time.